Online certificate course for writers/environmentalists/educationists interested in the genre of nature writing for children

 The Nature Writing for Children Certificate Course is an attempt to find and cultivate new ideas and voices to promote the growth of such literature.
 It caters to writers, educators, environmentalists and social workers who might have a wealth of stories and possibly a pre-existing audience but do not have the guidance to transform their writing into manuscripts that can be considered for publishing.

-The two-day online certificate course will help writers with stories learn the essentials of nature writing for children and polish their writing through professional feedback.
+The online certificate course will help writers with stories learn the essentials of nature writing for children and polish their writing through professional feedback.
 It will also offer them an opportunity to network with people who work within the intersection of childhood, literature on the environment and publishing.

 The course builds on Azim Premji University’s series of talks on ‘Nature Writing for Children’ that promote books that have been published in recent times and the various writers working within this field.

 The course is intended to be hands-on, focused on learning via doing.
 Participants will not only learn, but would also need to engage critically with environmental writing for children to understand the importance of such literature and what gives it value – in the eyes of publishers as well as readers.

 On successful completion of the course, participants will be able to